Jack-Development/ReactSweeper/README.md

 ReactSweeper is a compelling, user-friendly adaptation of the classic Minesweeper game, designed with React.
 This modern take on a classic game is not just a fun pastime, but also a showcase of what can be achieved with React.

+You can check out a live demo of the project [here](https://jack-development.github.io/ReactSweeper/).

+## Live Demo 🎮

+Test out the application at [https://jack-development.github.io/ReactSweeper/](https://jack-development.github.io/ReactSweeper/)

 ## Features 🚀

 - Interactive grid, with dynamic scaling and resizing based on user input.